gravitee-io/gravitee-api-management/.circleci/ci/README.md

 1. A pre-step will run the `generate-config` job generate from typescript code the circleCI workflow to execute. (via `npm run generate /tmp/dynamicConfig.yml`)
 2. The CircleCI orbs `continuation/continue` execute the generated workflow.

+### Conditions to generate the pipeline
+The pipeline generation is available according to different conditions:
+    - if the branch is supported ( CIRCLE_BRANCH is master or a support branch )
+    - if we are working on a branch with changes committed on the base branch

 ## Install

 ### Prerequisites: